Isle of Skye Sightseeing & Accommodation

 - Colbost Croft Museum - this restored 'black house' shows how people lived in the 19th century.
 Exhibits include a replica of an old illegal whisky still.
-Open daily from April to October.
+Small admission charge.
 Tel: 01470 521296.

 - Skye Silver in the Old School at Colbost (7 miles from Dunvegan on the road to Glendale).
 Gifts of silver and gold.
 Open daily from May to October.

 - Raven Press Gallery in Colbost showcases wood engravings by Kathleen Lindsley and photography by Nick Carter.
 Limited edition books & prints.
 Open Monday to Friday 10am to 5.30pm (other times by appointment).
 Tel: 01470 511748.